aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/managing-barcode-text/_index.md

 {{< /highlight >}}

 ### Caption Font
-***Aspose.Barcode for .NET*** does not provide the possibility to enable automatic font size adjustment depending on the size of a barcode label.
+***Aspose.BarCode for .NET*** does not provide the possibility to enable automatic font size adjustment depending on the size of a barcode label.
 Therefore, this parameter needs to be set manually.
 For top and bottom captions, it is possible to set the font, its style, and size independently.
-Font parameters can be adjusted using the [*Font*]()  property.
+Caption font parameters can be adjusted using the [*Font*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/captionparameters/properties/font) property of class [CaptionParameters](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/captionparameters).
+By default, this property is set to Arial 8pt regular.
 The barcode image below illustrates how the caption font can be displayed according to the desired settings.

 <p align="center"><img src="CaptionFont.png"></p>